MJKWoolnough/ics/README.md

 }
 ```

-AlarmEmail provides a group of components that define an Email Alarm
+AlarmEmail provides a group of components that define an Email Alarm.

 #### func (AlarmEmail) Type

 ```go
 func (AlarmEmail) Type() string
 ```
-Type returns the type of the alarm "EMAIL"
+Type returns the type of the alarm "EMAIL".

 #### type AlarmNone